katahiromz/mojiben/README_en.txt

 ## Notice

 This software is available in two languages: Japanese and English.
-If you would like to enjoy the game in a different language, choose "Study mode" from the system menu on the title bar.
+If you would like to study in a different language, choose "Study mode" from the system menu on the title bar.

 ## License